Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 - Use Slack or Microsoft Teams integrations to be aware of new comments and mentions on your boards and other changes related to your profile and respond to them instantly

-- Add Google Drive documents to Miro, open and edit them without leaving the board.
+- Add Google Drive documents to Miro, open and edit them without leaving the board

 Access to the board after the meeting

 Once your meeting is over, you can limit access of the participants to the board by removing them from the Sharing settings or stopping sharing the board via other means.
-Alternatively, you can allow your collaborators to enter the board later at any time and even copy the board to their Miro accounts.
+Alternatively, you can allow your collaborators to enter the board later at any time and even copy the board to their Miro teams.

 - Tips for using Miro in a remote team, especially if you are facilitating a workshop: 7 ways to make remote collaboration more effective with an online whiteboard